 It all adds up

 These are just a few ways you can integrate new healthy habits into your life.
-And adding them one month at a time will help you reach success where a grandiose resolution may fall flat.
+And adding them one month at a time will help you reach success where one grandiose resolution may fall flat.

 Take the first step, and then the next one, and before you know it, you’ll be living the new, healthy life you want for yourself.